Fashion flap: Serena OK with French Open despite catsuit ban

 - Ten things for Washington fans to know about No. 9 Auburn

+Williams said Saturday she no longer needs to wear them because she found that compression tights also work to keep her blood circulating.
+She wore tights at Wimbledon, when she made it to the final.

+Though Williams shrugged it off, the French Open decision drew strong reaction from inside and outside of tennis.
+Billie Jean King wrote on Twitter that “the policing of women’s bodies must end” while former U.S. star Andy Roddick tweeted that the decision was “so dumb and shortsighted it hurts,” adding that “Sometimes it’d be nice if the sport got out of its own way.”

-Williams is back in the final Grand Slam tournament of the season and is the No. 17 seed.
-She could play sister Venus in the third round.
+The catsuit controversy briefly overshadowed Williams’ return to the final Grand Slam tournament of the season.
+Serena is the No. 17 seed and could play sister Venus in the third round.
+Top-ranked Simona Halep could be an opponent in the fourth round.

+Serena said she hadn’t even looked at what opponents she could face as she hopes to win a 24th Grand Slam singles title, and seventh in New York.
+She’s one of the favorites, despite some struggles since returning to tour.

+“That I would be the favorite at this point, almost a year after having a baby, is quite interesting,” Williams said.
+“You know, I don’t know my draw, but I feel like I’m going to have to play — if I want to be the best, I’m going to have to start beating these people anyway.”

 More AP tennis coverage: https://www.apnews.com/tag/apf-Tennis